-Gene flow could have implications for insect life if cry-genes spread to wild maize relatives, or for herbicide resistance in wild maize relatives if genes such as pat or cp4 epsps are outcrossed.
-High doses and continuous use of a few herbicides promotes development of resistance in weed species, creating a snowball effect where doses used accelerate in response to weed resistance evolution.
-The herbicide will never be confined to the field but will also affect surrounding areas/ecosystems such as forests, meadows and aquatic run-off systems.
+Gene flow could have implications for insect life if cry-genes spread to wild maize relatives, or for herbicide resistance in wild maize relatives if genes such as pat or cp4 epsps are introduced.
+High doses and continuous use of only a few herbicides promotes development of resistance in weed species, creating a snowball effect where dosage continues to increase in order to overpower the weeds resistance mechanisms.
+The herbicide is never only confined to the field but will affect surrounding areas such as meadows and small forest.
+Additionally, if the herbicide persist for some time in nature in can leach from the field and into aquatic systems affecting the organisms living there.

-The Norwegian Gene Technology Act §1 specifically states that

-"The purpose of this Act is to ensure that the production and use of genetically modified organisms and the production of cloned animals take place in an ethically justifiable and socially acceptable manner, in accordance with the principle of sustainable development and without adverse effects on health and the environment".

-We argue that it would be double standard and poor ethical judgment to condone the import and use of crops, without knowing the agricultural context in which these crops are produced, and what steps that are being taken by producers to minimize risk and ensure a sustainable production with minimal impact on the environment and health of workers and consumers.
-Information on what measures are being taken to minimize the risk of gene flow to wild relatives, and on the herbicide application regime is essential for evaluating the sustainability and environmental impact of this crop.
-Thus, we would like the ERA to consider the risks connected also to the cultivation of the crop.
+The Norwegian Gene Technology Act §1 specifically states that "The purpose of this Act is to ensure that the production and use of genetically modified organisms and the production of cloned animals take place in an ethically justifiable and socially acceptable manner, in accordance with the principle of sustainable development and without adverse effects on health and the environment".
+We find that it would be double standard and poor ethical judgment to condone the import and use of crops, without knowing the agricultural context in which these crops are produced, and what steps that are being taken by producers to minimize risk and ensure a sustainable production with minimal impact on the environment and health of workers and consumers.
+Information on what measures are being taken to minimize the risk of gene flow to wild relative, and on the herbicide regime is essential for evaluating the sustainability and environmental impact of this crop.
+Thus, we would like for an ERA considering the risks connected also to cultivation of the crop in question to be included in the dossier.

-• The regulators are encouraged to ask the Applicant to provide a full ERA of the life cycle of MON87427xMON89034x1507xMON88017x59122, i.e. from being planted in the field and through the cultivation process, harvesting, transportation, processing, and as waste.
-Specifically, more information on herbicide regime and residues should be included.
+• The regulators are encouraged to ask the Applicant to provide a full ERA of the life cycle of 4114 from being planted in the field and through the cultivation process, harvesting, transportation, processing, and as waste.
+Specifically, more information on risk management with regards to gene flow and herbicide regime should be included in the ERA.